Scorpiion/app_terminal/README.md

 # Security Notis!

 Currently this should be considered a prof of concept, at this point in time anyone with the right url can access this terminal when you have started it.
-A simple security meassure could be to simple change the url to include a long random string, as long as no one else know the url then can't access the terminal.
+A simple security meassure could be to simply change the url to include a long random string, as long as no one else know the url they can't access the terminal.

-This is not a very secure setup though, it should be fairly simply to add basic auth to this app, I have just not gotten it to work yet.
+Relying on a random url is not a good setup though, it would be much better to setup something like basic auth instead.
+It should be fairly simply to add to this app, I have just not gotten it to work yet.
 Pull requests are welcomed!